 When registering, Parents/Guardians will agree to abide by the guidelines within this Safe Congregation Policy.

-Parents/Guardians will speak with the , or about any custody issues, and, upon request, put the most important facts in writing. , or will communicate appropriately with teachers.
+Parents/Guardians will speak with the LRE, or REY about any custody issues, and, upon request, put the most important facts in writing.
+The LRE, or REY will communicate appropriately with teachers.

-If Parents/Guardians are concerned about their children’s physical or emotional safety while at RRUUC, or the physical or emotional safety of another child while at RRUUC, Parents/Guardians will contact the immediately.
+If Parents/Guardians are concerned about their children’s/vulnerable adults physical or emotional safety while at RRUUC, or the physical or emotional safety of another child while at RRUUC, Parents/Guardians will contact the Sr. Minister or another staff member.
+The staff member will inform the Sr. Minister and then Sr. Minister will involve appropriate Religious Educator immediately.
 Ministers and/or Staff will respond promptly and appropriately, engaging the Safe Congregation Committee if warranted.

 Teachers and Classroom Management